 Arthroscopic Abrasion Chondroplasty:

-This procedure includes removal of loose chondral flaps and smoothing of the Articular Cartilage (chondroplasty).
+This Arthroscopic Knee Surgery procedure includes removal of loose chondral flaps and smoothing of the Articular Cartilage (chondroplasty).
 It is utilized for small areas of superficial cartilage damage in patients that experience joint pain and have associated mechanical symptoms.
-The goal of surgery is to eliminate catching and locking from these loose pieces of cartilage and to try to prevent propagation of these chondral flaps.
+The goal of Arthroscopic Articular Cartilage Surgery is to eliminate catching and locking from these loose pieces of cartilage and to try to prevent propagation of these chondral flaps.
 The scraping action causes a healing response in the bone.
 In time new blood vessels enter the area and fill it with scar tissue (Fibrocartilage) that is like Articular Cartilage.

 < 2 cm) of cartilage damage that are surrounded by healthy tissue.
 There is presence of rich blood supply in the bone beneath the cartilage.
 Microfracture procedures try to access this osseous vascular supply in order to heal cartilage defects.
 In this procedure small holes are created in the bone at the base of a cartilage lesion.
 This allows cells from the bone marrow to fill in the defect and stimulate new cartilage growth.
 This new cartilage is a scar-type of cartilage called fibrocartilage.
 Wide spread cartilage treatments are a contraindication to this type of management.